amcoolalphonce/PYTHON-PROJECTS/README.md

 # 1. Age claculator
 Which claculates the age of a user when they enter the  year of their birth
 # 2. Calendar
+Shows the full calendar of a yera when a use renters the year they want to view